ludescherstudio/pimabox/README.md

 ## Honest limitations

 - **Pageviews, not unique visitors** — without cookies or fingerprinting, sessions can't be tracked.
 This is intentional.
-- **Not for high-traffic sites** — CSV works well up to ~5,000 pageviews/day.
-Beyond that, consider a database-backed solution.
+- **Not for high-traffic sites** — SQLite handles millions of rows comfortably, but concurrent write spikes (500+ simultaneous visitors) may cause brief delays.
 - **No real-time view** — dashboard reflects data as written to CSV.

 ---